GenericMappingTools/pygmt/CONTRIBUTING.md

 To increase the chances of getting your pull request accepted quickly, try to:

 * Write a good and detailed description of what the PR does.
-* Write tests for the code you wrote/modified.
+* Write tests for the code you wrote/modified if needed.
 * Use readable code, as it is better than clever code (even with comments).
-* Write documentation for your code (docstrings) and leave comments explaining the *reason* behind non-obvious things.
+* Write some documentation for your code (docstrings) and leave comments explaining the *reason* behind non-obvious things.
 * Include an example of new features in the gallery or tutorials.
 * Follow the [PEP8](http://pep8.org) style guide for code and the